invesdwin/invesdwin-instrument/README.md

 </dependency>
 ```

-There is no plan to publish artifacts to maven central, see answer [here](https://github.com/invesdwin/invesdwin-instrument/issues/17#issuecomment-728772422).
+There is no plan to publish artifacts to maven central, see answer [here](https://github.com/invesdwin/invesdwin-instrument/issues/17#issuecomment-728772422) for alternatives.

 ## Usage